IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 When initially activated by connecting the input to GND, Continuous Mode will randomly play a sound file from the corresponding event folder.
-After finished playing, if the inpupt is still active (connected to GND), then either the same sound file will be repeated or a newly selected sound file will be played (this behavior is determined by the option files below).
+After playing, if the input is still active (connected to GND), then either the same sound file will be repeated or a newly selected sound file will be played (this behavior is determined by the option files below).
 Sounds continue repeating indefinitely while the input is connected to GND.

 ##### Option Files